 Even though this is not a mini guitar, it’s still very easy to travel with.
 You can place it in the back seat of your car easily, and pick it up whenever you feel like playing it.
 If you travel by air, then I would recommend you take a look at some mini models, because those are easier to take with you on an airplane.
 Mini models are usually more lightweight, however, their playability is not as good as medium-sized ones.

 Hearing the warm but balanced tone coming out of such a small mahogany body is very interesting, and I haven’t seen many other instruments in that category be able to perform as well as the Fender CT-60S.
 Personally, if I was shopping for my first guitar, I wouldn’t pick the CT-60S, but if you already have a high-end acoustic guitar at home and you are looking for one with a smaller mahogany body which you can travel with, then you can’t go wrong with the CT-60S by Fender.

-To conclude, i would say that it’s definitely worth the price.
+To conclude, I would say that it’s definitely worth the price.
 It’s lightweight, has a mahogany body and I love the shape of this instrument.
-Definitely a great option for playing some easy music!
+Definitely a great travel guitar for playing some easy music!

-This article was meant to be an inspiration for everyone who’s ever thought of buying or has considered to buy a traveling guitar.
-So with small words, these are the best acoustic guitars you can buy and you can use while you’re on the road.
+This article was meant to be an inspiration for everyone who’s ever thought of buying or has considered buying a traveling guitar.
+So with small words, these are the best travel guitars you can buy and you can use while you’re on the road.
 They are very durable and are not so prone to being breakable unless you slam it hard to the wall or throw it from a 2 story building into the ground.